etsy/supergrep/README.md

 It's intended on being a noise reduction and change-awareness tool.

+## This is an Archived Project

+Supergrep is no longer actively maintained and is no longer in sync with the version used internally at Etsy.

 ## Prerequisites

 In order to run supergrep, you need [NodeJS](http://nodejs.org/) and [npm](http://howtonode.org/introduction-to-npm) ( NodeJS package manager).